 Ages: Grades 1 to 6

 Directions: Read any 8 books this summer and complete the summer reading log found online.
-Bring your completed form to any Barnes and Noble store in August and choose a free book.
-The form is not available online yet but will be posted on their Summer Reading page.
+Bring your completed form to any Barnes and Noble store in July or August and choose a free book from their provided list.
+You can find a link to the printable reading journal on their Summer Reading page.

 Half Price Books Summer Reading Program